🌐 Wikipedia shouldn't work, but does so thanks to our collective intelligence

 Democracy works because our "collective guess" is better than any individual's guess.
 Especially when it's repeated.
 Of course, a person can beat the group on occasion, but not repeatedly.

-In Wikipedia's case, one can see the collective intelligence at work.
-53 million articles where thousands of people add, correct and update independently, yet also together.
+In Wikipedia's case, one can see collective intelligence at work.
+53 million articles where thousands of people add, correct, and update independently, yet also together.
 There are rules and guidelines, but no person at the top who makes a decision or decides what an article should contain.

 A group works best if each person in it thinks independently